Robust algorithms with polynomial loss for near-unanimity CSPs: Full proof of Theorem (1)

+All patterns appearing in this subsection are in $\calI'$.
 The following notion will be used several times in our proofs: Let $t$ be a tree and let $y$ be one of its nodes.
-We say that a subtree $t'$ of $t$ is {\em separated by vertex $y$} if $t'$ is maximal among all the subtrees of $t$ that contain $y$ as a leaf.
+We say that a subtree $t'$ of $t$ is {\em separated by vertex $y$} if $t'$ is maximal among all the subtrees of $t$ that contain $y$ as a~leaf.

+In the first part of the proof (which consists of the following three lemmas), we prove that if we start with a~set $A \subseteq D_x$ and propagate it via a~path $p$, from $x$ to $y$, of $n$-tree patterns to obtain a set $B \subseteq D_y$, the value $\|\by_B \|$ cannot be much smaller than $\|\bx_A \|$.
+The first lemma proves that this is the case if we restrict to proprer path patterns.

 \begin{lemma} Let $1\leq \ell\leq |D|$, let $p$ be a~path pattern from $x$ to $y$, and let $A,B$ be such that $B=A+^{\ell} p$.
 Then $\bx_A\preceq^{\ell} \by_B$, and in particular, $\|\bx_A \| \leq \|\by_B \| + \alpha^{(6\ell+4)\kappa}$. \end{lemma} \begin{proof} Since the relation $\preceq^\ell$ is transitive, it is enough to prove the lemma for path patterns containing only one constraint.
 But this is true, since all the constraints $((x,y),R)$ or $((y,x),R)$ which would invalidate the lemma have been removed in step 1. \end{proof}